-Given the price of most exotic and luxury cars, exotic car insurance prices tend to be higher than non-luxury cars.
+Given the price of most exotic and luxury cars, exotic car insurance prices tend to be higher.
 However, the rates don’t necessarily increase in accordance with the value of the car.
-For example, a study was conducted and while the manufacturer’s suggested retail price (MSRP) of exotic and luxury car models was 400% greater than other standard models, the insurance premiums were only 63% higher for the exotic and luxury cars.
+For example, a study was conducted and while the manufacturer’s suggested retail price (MSRP) of exotic and luxury car models was 400% greater than other standard models.
+Insurance premiums were only 63% higher for the exotic and luxury cars.
 One factor that could keep the insurance rates lower comparatively is the safety features that are common on luxury and exotic models.
-Also, a large part of insurance costs is based on liability coverage, which is not affected by the vehicle’s price.
+Also, a large part of insurance costs is based on liability coverage.
+This is not affected by the vehicle’s price.
 When shopping for luxury or exotic cars, be sure to take note of safety features as they could help your insurance rates.

 Exotic Car Insurance Discount Options

 Whether you have a Lamborghini or a Toyota Camry, you have discount and savings options with your car insurance.
 No matter what you drive or buy, make sure you gather multiple quotes and compare the coverages and discounts to make sure you are getting the most out of your exotic car insurance.